uditkarode/ucc/README.md

 After this step, you **must** place your source codes in the sources/ directory.

 You can now use `UCC-BUILD.bat`, `UCC-RUN.bat`, or `UCC-BUILD-RUN.bat` to compile, run, or compile and seamlessly run respectively.

+This has been tested working on Windows 10.

 *For advanced users:*